 The IADP Associates are owners, directors and managers of universities, science parks and innovation districts who will share their experiences and expertise, and represent the interests of mostly non-commercial organisations in this field.
 They join the IADP core team, a consortium of international design, consultancy and engineering firms who assist initiators of innovation areas all over the world.
 Our number of associates is expected to grow over the coming years.

-If you are interested in becoming an associate partner, please visit this page with all the details.
-(As the meetings of the associates take place in the Netherlands, membership is reserved to organizations and institutions located in the Netherlands and Belgium).
+If you are interested in becoming an associate partner, please visit this page with all the details (as the meetings of the associates take place in The Netherlands, membership is reserved to organizations and institutions located in the Netherlands and Belgium).

-Below an overview of the IADP associates.
+Below you find an overview of the IADP associates.

 University of Amsterdam

 University of Amsterdam is one of Europe’s most prominent research-led universities.
 It is a modern institution with a long and rich history dating from 1632.
 The University of Amsterdam (UvA) is consistently ranked among the world’s best universities in global rankings.
 It is a top 100 university in the THE Rankings, QS Rankings and Leiden Ranking.

 IADP representative of the University of Amsterdam is Cees van der Wolf.
 Contact details: email@example.com / +31 629 264 624.

 Utrecht Science Park is the beating heart of Europe’s most competitive region.
 Utrecht Science Park provides a vibrant, dynamic and exciting place to work, to study and to interact.
 The park brings competences from business, industry and academia together to design and create healthier, safer and more sustainable cities for today and subsequent generations.
 The core competences are combined into strategic themes in the domains of Life Sciences & Health, Sustainability, and Applied Gaming to support this ambition.